Have a Question?

 It takes many voices to create an effective coalition – a coalition committed to increasing the prevention and early detection of colorectal cancer.
-The Roundtable is comprised of Member Organizations and invited individuals who reflect a broad involvement in colorectal cancer prevention and early detection.
-If your organization is interested in becoming a member of the Roundtable, please visit our Membership Overview and download an application.
+The NCCRT is comprised of Member Organizations and invited individuals who reflect a broad involvement in colorectal cancer prevention and early detection.
+If your organization is interested in becoming a member of the NCCRT, please visit our Membership Overview and download an application.

 We appreciate the strong, heartfelt interest many individuals feel in their desire to work toward the elimination of suffering from colorectal cancer.
-The Roundtable is an organization in which the membership is made up primarily of other organizations.
+The NCCRT is an organization in which the membership is made up primarily of other organizations.
 Individual members are the exception, and we aren’t really geared toward individual advocacy efforts.
-While Roundtable membership is not a perfect fit for most individuals, individuals should feel free to get in touch with Member Organizations, such as, Colorectal Cancer Coalition, The Colon Cancer Alliance, or the American Cancer Society, which are better suited to putting the energy of individuals to good use.
+While NCCRT membership is not a perfect fit for most individuals, individuals should feel free to get in touch with Member Organizations, such as, the American Cancer Society, the Colon Cancer Alliance, or Fight Colorectal Cancer, which are better suited to putting the energy of individuals to good use.

 You can send a check made out to the American Cancer Society and be sure to put “National Colorectal Cancer Roundtable” in the memo line.
 The check should be mailed to Mary Doroshenk, MA, Director, National Colorectal Cancer Roundtable, American Cancer Society, 555 11th Street NW, Washington, DC 20004.
 Please note that we are not set up to receive online donations at this time.

-If you or someone you know needs information regarding colon cancer, information may be found by exploring the resources offered by Roundtable Members.
+If you or someone you know needs information regarding colon or rectal cancer, information may be found by exploring the resources offered by NCCRT Members.
 Links to organization websites are included, many of whom are specifically set up to assist those who are recently diagnosed.